Visiting Dublin for the first time? Check out these 9 travel tips and enjoy your trip.

 First Time in Dublin: 9 Things You Should Know before Visiting the City

-That’s why I’ve put together the list of things one should know before going on her first adventures in Dublin.
-Feel free to skip through some of these first-timer travel tips, but definitely use the others to make the most of your trip to Dublin.
+That’s why I’ve put together the list of things one should know before going on the first trip in Dublin.
+Feel free to skip through some of these first-timer travel tips, but definitely use the others to make the most of your Dublin adventure.

 1. Driving Can Be an Issue